-(glass and carbon fiber)
+Formed reinforcing bars made from fiber-reinforced plastics (glass and carbon fiber)

-solidian REBAR Form is a shaped reinforcing bar made of media-resistant carbon or glass fiber composite plastic.
-These durable reinforcing bars are used in structural and statically relevant concrete constructions, especially for absorbing tensile and shear forces. solidian REBAR Form is formed in the factory and delivered to the construction site ready for installation.
+solidian REBAR Form is a formed reinforcement bar made of media-resistant carbon or glass fiber reinforced plastic.
+These durable reinforcement bars can currently be used exclusively for structural and, in the future, for statically relevant concrete structures, in particular for absorbing tensile and transverse forces.
+They are manufactured exclusively at the factory and delivered to the construction site ready-formed..